AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 U140E Quick Answer

 U140E sets when a Dodge module receives vehicle configuration data that does not match what it expects.
-Fix it by confirming which module reports U140E, then verifying network power, grounds, and configuration integrity before replacing any part.
+Diagnose network communication, module power/grounds, and programming history before replacing modules.

 What Does U140E Mean?